Gregwar/gregwar.github.io/_posts/2021-12-06-humanoid-gravity-torques.markdown

 other torques we could apply else.
 However, the solution with two supports is underconstrained and admits an infinite set of solutions.

-What we want it to explore those solutions, and select the one that minimize torques **subject to** some constraints on the force (in that case, $$f_z > 0$$, if $$f_z$$ is expressed in proper frame).
+What we want it to explore those solutions, and select the one that minimizes torques **subject to** some constraints on the force (in that case, $$f_z > 0$$, if $$f_z$$ is expressed in proper frame).

 To achieve this, we can formulate the problem as a *Quadratic Programming* problem and invoke a solver.